Alexander-Anderson306/Tetris-In-C/README.md

 ---

 ## How to play:
 Clone the repository
-Compile with: gcc *.c -o game -pthread
+Compile with: gcc *.c -o game -pthread or gcc -DEASY_MODE *.c -o game -pthread for easy mode.
 Then run the program!

 ---